freeeis/free-be-starter-kit/README.md

 # free-be-starter-kit
-This is the starter kit for the FREE system backend.
-All FREE backend modules should be used based on this project.
+This is the starter kit for the FreeEIS system backend.
+All FreeEIS backend modules should be used based on this project.

 # Database
 Before using this starter kit, please make sure the mongodb was installed on your system.